silicons/Citadel-Station-13-RP/nepids.md

 As a species evolved to be relatively lacking in brawn compared to others, the Dnin-Nepids have long devised mechanical assistance for what they lack in sheer strength.
 While creativity is a point of pride for them, a steel beam weighing a few hundred pounds needing to be installed in a shipyard cares little for mental prowess.
 Exoskeletons powered off wireless induction quickly led to the first powered voidsuits in the ascent to the stars - followed by increasingly complex cybernetics churned out by scores of researchers wishing to leave their mark on synthetic evolution.
 This is, however, not without opposition.

-- Almost every engineer on a post-Exodus arkship has access to technologies that greatly improve their industrial capabilities.
+- Almost every engineer on a post-Exodus ship has access to technologies that greatly improve their industrial capabilities.
 This can range from powered spacesuits capable of boosting one's lift by a few tens of pounds, all the way to the rare usage of fully prosthetic limbs and endoskeletons.
 - Augmentations often operate in synchronicity with the user it was designed for, as well as their environment.
 Wireless power distribution systems are wired into most common places on a ship to maintain low-power implants.
 Specific implants are often adapted to their user's preferences, with more advanced ones adjusting to their user's style over time without intervention.
 - While the utilization of external equipment is a constant for the species, the overall usage of prosthetics and cybernetics are at best, subject to debate.
-More conservative arkships and cultures tend to shun the elective usage of cybernetics - considering them to unacceptably blend the line between what is natural, and what is *created*.
+More conservative ships and cultures tend to shun the elective usage of cybernetics - considering them to unacceptably blend the line between what is natural, and what is *created*.

 ## Synthetics